743 PRILOSEC 40 (Prilosec 40 mg)

 Pill imprint 743 PRILOSEC 40 has been identified as Prilosec 40 mg.

-Prilosec is used in the treatment of gerd; barrett's esophagus; helicobacter pylori infection; erosive esophagitis; duodenal ulcer (and more), and belongs to the drug class proton pump inhibitors.
+Prilosec is used in the treatment of gerd; barrett's esophagus; erosive esophagitis; duodenal ulcer; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
 Risk cannot be ruled out during pregnancy.
-Prilosec 40 mg is not subject to the Controlled Substances Act.
+Prilosec 40 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: